A different kind of business school

-Graduate with 2 areas of expertise
+Develop 2 areas of expertise

 A leader in business education

-More than 20% of Waterloo's 30,000 students are in a business, accounting, or finance program, making us one of the largest universities for business in Canada.
+With 20% of our students in business, accounting, or finance, we're one of the largest universities for business in Canada.

 More students means more relevant courses to choose from.